Determining When Insurance Is Necessary, Or When It Is Not Worth The Cost

 Credit Card Insurance: It is far better not to run up your cards to the point where you ever have to worry about the bill.
 Even with large balances, a small term insurance policy for the amount of the balance or utilizing your disability insurance from work is a far less expensive option.

-Cell Phone Insurance: The average plan costs $5 to $7 dollars a month with deductibles of $25 to $199 dollars.
-It makes more sense to save the money and hang on to old phones when you upgrade.
+Cell Phone Insurance: The average plan costs $15 to $30 dollars a month with deductibles of $50 to $199 dollars.
+It makes more sense to save the money and hang on to old phones when you upgrade if they are still viable from a technology standpoint.
 This allows you a phone to reactivate in the event your phone is lost, stolen or damaged.

 Child Life Insurance: Life insurance is to provide for heirs or dependents.
 Seeing this does not apply, you are better off putting the money you would pay for premiums into an educational account.